mt89vein/BookLibrary/README.md

 There are books, that have one or more authors, title and a cover.
 Books uniquely identified by ISBN and publication date.

-Library has limited count of books. Еhere must be accounting of books.
+Library has limited count of books.
+There must be accounting of books.

 Every book has a history of borrowing (who and when borrowed and when returned) Every abonent also has a same history (which books were borrowed and when returned)